aus10powell/aus10powell.github.io/_posts/2023-05-01-MITFishery.markdown

 #### Overview
 This section provides a comparison of the algorithm's performance across different years (2016, 2017, and 2018) at one specific site.
 The performance metrics considered include `videos_missed`, `mape`, `total_percent_error`, `misscounts`, `total_herring`, `rmse`, `mae`, and `f1`.

+#### Metrics: Detecting and Tracking
+To track and count fish objects effectively, there is obviously a need to detect/classify the fish which affects the performance tracking the fish from frame to frame.

+##### Detecting

+$$\text{MAPE} = \frac{1}{n} \sum_{i=1}^{n} \left| \frac{\text{True Counts}_i - \text{Predicted Counts}_i}{\text{True Counts}_i} \right| \times 100$$

+This is a good overall metric that generally captures how well, for a series of video segments, your algorithm counts the objects.
+For my use-case, because the video is initially starts recording for movement (can be triggered by seaweed as well as fish), each video capturing the fish is ~30sec.
+For MAPE, this means that if only 1 fish was in the video and it was not counted which will be penalized more heavily than a video with 2 fish where only 1 was counted.
+This can be important since a lot of fish will swim in parallel which can add to the difficulty in detection.

 #### Performance Metrics
 Here's a breakdown of the performance metrics for each year: